Kasur Punjab, Pakistan Travel Guide

 Historically known for its leather industry.
 Tanneries and workshops display manufacturing history.
 The Ganda Singh Wala border offers a military-historical dimension.

-Kasur's flat plains mean its natural attractions differ from mountainous regions.
+Kasur's flat plains mean its natural attractions vary from mountainous regions.
 The appeal here involves vast agricultural landscapes.

-Jinnah Park, a local city park, offers green space for recreation for residents.
+Jinnah Park, a local city park, offers green space for recreation for the local population.

 A small wildlife park/zoo with local fauna, popular with families.
 Not a grand safari experience.